florimondmanca/www/content/articles/2019/08/introduction-to-asgi-async-python-web.md

         print(f"Took {end_time - start_time:.2f} seconds")
 ```

-To use it, we simply wrap it around an app…
+To use it, we wrap it around an app…

 ```python
 # app.py